-Consistent calm lan- guage
+- Consistent calm lan- guage

-Stepped Bound aries Reminder I noticed you chose to (noticed behaviour) This is a reminder that we need to be (ready, respectful, safe) You now have the chance to make a better choice Thank you for listening Example - "I noticed that you're running.
+aries I noticed you chose to (noticed behaviour) This is a reminder that we need to be (ready, respectful, safe) You now have the chance to make a better choice Thank you for listening Example - "I noticed that you're running.
 This is a reminder that we need to be safe in school.
 Please walk - thank you for listening.
-Warning I noticed you chose to (noticed behaviour) This is the second time I have spoken to you.
+I noticed you chose to (noticed behaviour) This is the second time I have spoken to you.
 This is a warning.
 If you chose to break the rules again you will leave me no choice but to ask you to, (work at another table / work in another classroom / go to the quiet area etc. (learners name), do you remember when (model of previous good behaviour)?
 This is the behaviour I expect from you.
 I know you can make good choices.
 Thank you for listening.
 Example - 'I have noticed you are not ready to start your work.
 This is the second time I have spoken to you about this.
 This is a warning.
 If you chose to break the rules again you will have made the choice to catch up with your work at breaktime.
 Do you remember yesterday when you started your work straight away and got it finished?
 This is the behaviour I expect to see from you.
 I know you can make the right choice.
 Thank you for listening.
-I noticed you chose to (noticed behaviour) You need to (step outside the classroom (outdoors) Time out Playground - You need to (Stand by another staff member / me / sit on the wall.
+I noticed you chose to (noticed behaviour) You need to (step outside the classroom (outdoors) Playground - You need to (Stand by another staff member / me / sit on the wall.
 I will speak to you in two minutes.
 Example - 'I have noticed that you chose to use rude words.
 You are breaking the school rule of being respectul.
 You need to go and sit on the wall or two minutes.
 I will come and speak to you.
 Thank you for listening.'
-Repair and restore What happened?
+What happened?
 What were you feeling at the time?
 How have you felt since?
 How did this make people feel?
 Who has been affected?
 What should we do to put things right?
 How can we do things differently?
-Remember - it is not the severity of the sanction, it's the certainty that this follow up will